Looking for places to eat locally?

-Ok, so how do you pronounce Youbou, a community down the road from our festival site?
+How do you pronounce Youbou, a community down the road from our festival site?
 The answer is revealed in this video that also shows some places to stay and other amenities and attractions, including local herds of Roosevelt elk, the largest of its species and which are only found in B.C. on Vancouver Island.

 Play Local – Things to do in ‘Canada’s Provence’

 Legendary Canadian food writer James Barber once referred to the Cowichan Valley as “Canada’s Provence.”
 Conde Nast calls Vancouver Island “Canada’s hidden paradise.”
 And the Globe and Mail newspaper lists Vancouver Island as a top destination in North America for 2023.
-Little wonder, then, why nearly 60% of those attending the festival intend to visit the Cowichan Valley region either before or after the festival.
+Little wonder, then, why nearly 60% of those attending the festival say they intend to visit the Cowichan Valley region either before or after the festival.
 If you are one of those many bluegrassers exploring the region, here are some of the amenities you may wish to enjoy.

 Tours and Tastings

 The Cowichan Valley is home to an extraordinary number of wineries, cideries, lavender farms, cheese makers, bakeries, fishmongers, organic growers and other artisanal producers of food and drink.